A Survey on Uncertainty Quantification Methods for Deep Learning: A Taxonomy of UQ Methodologies for DNNs

 \subsubsection{Deep discriminative model}

-To quantify the data uncertainty, a discriminative model directly outputs a predictive distribution with a neural network.
-Specifically, the distribution can be represented by a parametric or non-parametric model.
-The parametric model assumes the output has an explicit parameterized family of probability distributions whose parameters (e.g., mean and variance for Gaussian distribution) are predicted with the neural network while the non-parametric model does not have any assumption on the underlying distributions.
-We will discuss existing works for each category in detail.
+To quantify data uncertainty, a discriminative model directly outputs a predictive distribution using a neural network.
+Specifically, the distribution can be learned by a parametric or non-parametric model.
+A parametric model assumes that the output follows a specified family of probability distributions with parameters (e.g., mean and variance for a Gaussian distribution) estimated by a neural network.
+In contrast, the non-parametric model does not have any assumption on the underlying distributions.
+We will discuss existing methods for each category in detail.